JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ## Past evidence

-On epoch 445 there was a reduction of the `minPoolCost` from $340$ ADA to $170$ ADA.
+On epoch $445$ there was a reduction of the `minPoolCost` from $340$ ADA to $170$ ADA.
 The analysis in this section illustrates the effects that the measure took into operators and delegators.
 Note that these observations do not imply that a new reduction will produce the same results, since market conditions may differ.

 Key findings from this section:

-1. Operator repricing was limited: about $13\\%$ reduced fixed cost and about $2.8\\%$ reduced margin.
+1. Operator reduction of declared fixed cost was limited: about $13\\%$ reduced fixed cost.
-2. Cost-plus-margin cuts were associated with better delegation outcomes than cost-only adjustments.
+2. Declared fixed cost $c_i$ cuts plus margin $m-i$ cuts were associated with better delegation outcomes than $c_i$ only adjustments.
-3. Decentralization indicators moved slightly toward higher concentration over the analyzed window.
+3. Decentralization metrics moved slightly toward higher concentration over the analyzed window.
-4. Viability declined in the cost-adjusted counterfactual, while delegator APR improved only modestly at the network level.
+4. Operators viability declined after the declared fixed cost adjustment.
+5. Delegator APR improved modestly at the network level.

 ### Aggregate system snapshot

-The table summarizes the aggregate state of the pools ecosystem before the reduction in `minPoolCost`(epoch 426), at the moment of the reduction (epoch 445), and after it (epoch 450).
-The aggregate staking level remains stable with a small reduction ($-1.6\\%$) in the number of pools.
+The table summarizes the aggregate state of the pools ecosystem before the reduction in `minPoolCost`(epoch $426$), at the moment of the reduction (epoch $445$), and after it (epoch $450$).
+The aggregate staking remains stable with a small reduction ($-1.6\\%$) in the number of pools.

 | Epoch | Number of pools | Total stake (B ADA) |
 |---:|---:|---:|